Guidelines

 - Plagiarism and Misconduct:

 - All submitted manuscripts will undergo plagiarism checks using advanced detection tools.
-QAJ permits a maximum similarity index of 20%.
+QAJ permits a maximum similarity (plagiarism) index of 20%.

 - Any detected cases of fabrication, falsification, or plagiarism beyond the permitted threshold will result in rejection and reporting to relevant authorities.